gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## TODO
+- FIX: send only ID to remove game object in storage
+- drag and drop items in containers
+- mobs drop gold
+- add NPCs
+- add claims
+- add baby dragons and raising them
+- add dragon breeding to get new eggs
+- add fighting and leveling dragins
+- add leveling skills fot character and skills requirements for craft
 - send visible objects updates once per 500ms and check performance
-- add healing
-  - add effects to game_objects
-  - process different effects (constant, periodic)
 - add database of game objects, craft OR editor to manage atlases (move atlases to json files where possible)
-- drag and drop items in containers
 - switch from json to protobuf for server-client communication
 - add minimap feature
 - add sub-containers